 The Chekhov Training

-The Chekhov Training is a one-year masters-level acting training in Chekhov method.
-Classes meets twice a week for 36 training weeks, beginning late September.
+The Chekhov Training is a masters-level acting training in Chekhov method.
+Classes meets twice a week for 38 training weeks, beginning in September.

 You'll learn to approach acting from the perspective of an artist.
 You'll develop an actor's "practice" that will serve you for life.
 You'll master techniques that open the doors to creative inspiration and remarkable performance.